The Doomsday Flight: Production

 The film was the second in a series of at least twelve movies made for television by Universal for NBC.
 The films were budgeted between $750,000 and $1,250,000 and would air on Tuesday and Saturday nights.
 Some would be pilots for series.

-It was the first TV movie for John Saxon.
+It was the first TV movie for John Saxon and first American television film for Michael Sarrazin, who was under contract to Universal.

 Release

 The Doomsday Flight premiered in Canada on CTV on 10 December 1966, and on NBC in the United States on 13 December 1966.
 On NBC, it was the most watched made-for-TV movie to that time, with a Nielsen rating of 27.5 and an audience share of 48% until it was surpassed by Heidi in 1968.

 The Doomsday Flight was released theatrically in cinemas in other countries around the world, and distributed by the Rank Organisation in the UK.

 MCA Home Video released "The Doomsday Flight" on VHS in 1986.

 Reception

 In a contemporary review by J. Gould in The New York Times decried the "exploitation of bomb scares on passenger airplanes" engendered by The Doomsday Flight.